FMLA Record Keeping

 If FMLA leave is taken in increments of less than one (1) full day, the hours of the leave.
 (Department for temporary/on-call support staff; MSU Human Resources for regular support staff)

-Copies of employee request for leave furnished to the department and copies of all supporting documents and specific notices given to employees.
-(Department)
+Copies of employee request for leave furnished to the Human Resources and copies of all supporting documents and specific notices given to employees.

 Premium payments of employee benefits.
-(MSU Human Resources Benefits)
+(MSU Human Resources)

 Records of any dispute between MSU and an employee regarding designation of leave as FMLA leave.
-(Department)
+(Human Resources)

 Records and documents relating to request for FMLA and Department Notification, medical certifications, recertifications or medical histories of employees or their family members, shall be maintained in separate files/records and treated as confidential medical records.
-(Department)
+(Human Resources)

 An eligible employee is entitled to a combined total of 26 workweeks of leave for any FMLA-qualifying reason during the "single 12-month period".
 This 12-month period is defined as beginning on the first day the eligible employee takes FMLA to care for a covered service member and ends 12 months after that date, regardless of the method used by the employer to determine the employee's 12 workweeks of leave entitlement for other FMLA-qualifying reasons (fiscal year, July 1).
 If an eligible employee does not take all of his or her 26 workweeks of leave entitlement to care for a covered service member during this "single 12-month period," the remaining part of his or her 26 workweeks of leave entitlement to care for the covered service member is forfeited.
 Thus, for example, an eligible employee may during the "single 12-month period," take 16 weeks of FMLA leave to care for a covered service member and 10 weeks of FMLA leave to care for a newborn child.
 However, the employee may not take more than 12 weeks of FMLA leave to care for the newborn child during the "single 12-month period," even if the employee takes fewer than 14 weeks of FMLA leave to care for a covered service member.